llkats/the-list/README.md

 a list of terrible websites to avoid

+## Purpose

+**the-list** is not a list of sites to block for productivity or due to annoyance.
+It is a list of sites that demonstrate a lack of ethical or political responsibility in their content and/or public presence.
+These sites might show disdain towards social issues such as minority rights, act with complete disrespect towards the disenfranchised, or exploit a group for clickbait.

+The goal of **the-list** to allow people to easily avoid ethically or politically repugnant sites by adding their URLs to their hosts files.
+Denying a site a pageview is somewhat akin to avoiding shopping at a store with terrible management.

 ## Info

 Hosts file explanation to be added. [http://en.wikipedia.org/wiki/Hosts_(file)](http://en.wikipedia.org/wiki/Hosts_(file))

-## Motives

-Avoid ethically or politically repugnant websites by adding them to your hosts file.
-Denying a site a pageview is somewhat akin to avoiding shopping at a store with terrible management.
-Additionally, it'll free your brain up from having to view potentially awful content.

 ## Install

-the-list is easily added to your own hosts file by curling the-lists's text file.
+the-list is easily added to your own hosts file by curling **the-lists**'s text file.

 By running this command in your terminal, the contents of [`list.txt`](https://raw.githubusercontent.com/llkats/the-list/master/list.txt) will be appended to your `/etc/hosts` file.